With the combination of a small number of people + software + servers and robots

 June 15, 2021

 I once asked a supermarket expert to share the secret of his assortment.

-I apologize for my hazy recollection, but I was told that it is not enough to have only products that sell well on ......, but to also have products that sell only occasionally, otherwise overall sales (number of visits to the store, number of purchases, etc.) will drop.
+I apologize for my hazy recollection, but I was told that it is not enough to have only products that sell well on ......, but that overall sales (number of visits to the store, number of purchases, etc.) will drop if you don't also have products that sell only occasionally.

 The products that sell well are vegetables, fish, meat, beverages, bread, etc., arranged around the perimeter from the entrance.
 Conversely, the products that do not sell well but are important are seasonings and canned goods in the center.

 I remember feeling that even though it is a supermarket made by people, it is somewhat like an ecological balance.

 I quote from a hypothesis that touched on such a fine balance in the environment around me.